 A baby’s birth is usually a joyful event.
-However, sometimes something goes horribly wrong and an infant dies before birth or shortly after, as a result of a birth injury or a medical mistake.
-Incidents involving infant wrongful death are preventable and are most often caused by improper actions by negligent physicians, nurses, and/or poorly-administered hospitals.
+However, sometimes something goes horribly wrong and an infant dies before birth or shortly after as a result of a birth injury or a medical mistake.

 What is Infant Wrongful Death?